 An examination of the American South from colonial days through the Civil War with emphasis on the institution of slavery, agriculture, society, and the development of sectionalism.
 326S.
 HISTORY OF THE MODERN SOUTH A study of the South from Reconstruction to the present, with emphasis on politics, economics, culture, and race relations.
 333. TWENTIETH-CENTURY EUROPE Prerequisite: HIST 103 or consent of the instructor.
 A study of the principal developments of the past century of European history.
 Themes include the Russian Revolution, the two world wars, the Cold War, the development of modernism and postmodernism, and Europe's relation- ship with the rest of the world.
-HUMANITIES EXPLORATION 345.
-PATHS NOT TAKEN: WHY HISTORY MATTERS4 This course poses counterfactual questions and alternative theories about the historical significance of historical events, the actions of historical individuals, and the impact of historical developments.
+345. PATHS NOT TAKEN: WHY HISTORY MATTERS4 This course poses counterfactual questions and alternative theories about the historical significance of historical events, the actions of historical individuals, and the impact of historical developments.
 Through careful analysis, these explorations can help to reveal the significance and highlight the importance of the events and actions that did happen.
 Readings will focus on the theoretical and methodological approaches to studying and writing counterfactual history and on examples of how historians have done this type of work well.
 395,396.
 SELECTED TOPICS Prerequisite: Consent of the instructor.
 A detailed study of areas of history not normally covered in regular history courses.
-400. INTERNSHIP 400.
-INTERNSHIP1-4 Prerequisite: Junior standing and approval of departmental faculty.
-This course will consist of supervised internship with an approved employer and might include such professional projects as engaging in research and writing, creating historical bibliographies, and providing archival of museum services.
-Prerequisite: Junior standing and approval of departmental faculty.
+400. INTERNSHIP1-4 400.
+INTERNSHIP Prerequisite: Junior standing and approval of departmental faculty.
 This course will consist of supervised internship with an approved employer and might include such professional projects as engaging in research and writing, creating historical Prerequisite: Junior standing and approval of departmental faculty.
 This course will consist of supervised internship with an approved employer and might include such professional projects as engaging in research and writing, creating historical bibliographies, and providing archival of museum services.
 Prerequisite: Junior standing and approval of departmental faculty.
 This course will consist of supervised internship with an approved employer and might include such professional projects as engaging in research and writing, creating historical bibliographies, and providing archival of museum services.
 473. SEMINAR IN HISTORY Prerequisite: Consent of the instructor.
 The study of historical and political issues and problems in a selected period of history.
 Members of the class will do extensive reading and research on various aspects of the period selected and will use